Okay, first things first. You cannot become LEED certified – not unless you are a building.

 LEED ACCREDITATION

-Any professional interested in LEED green buildings usually studies the LEED standards in preparation for an accreditation exam.
+Professionals interested in LEED green buildings usually study LEED standards in preparation for an accreditation exam.
 Upon passing the exam, the individual earns a LEED Green Associate credential or a LEED Accredited Professional (AP) credential and is then said to be LEED accredited.

-If you have the slightest doubt regarding what exactly LEED accreditation is going to fetch you, below mentioned points will clear all your doubts.
+If you have the slightest doubt regarding what exactly a LEED accreditation can do for you, the points below will clear all your doubts.

 LEED enjoys growing popularity and instant name recognition.

-Becoming a LEED AP is bound to boost your career.
+Becoming a LEED AP will boost your career.

 By positioning yourself as being educated on sustainability, you are giving yourself an added advantage over your colleagues.
 Just adding LEED AP to your name lets potential clients know you are an expert in sustainable design.